Student Resources

 Graduate Assistantships

 Baylor University graduate students may apply for annual graduate assistantships in the Institute for Oral History.
+Graduate students seeking an assistantship with the Institute should contact our Senior Editor, Steven Sielaff and the Graduate Program Director for their academic department.
 Applications are accepted in the spring for the academic year beginning the following summer.

 All Institute for Oral History graduate assistants usually work fifteen hours per week in our office suite on the third floor of Carroll Library.
-The assistantships offer a biweekly stipend.
-All students applying for assistantships in the Institute must be enrolled in the Baylor University Graduate School.
-For more information, e-mail the Institute; or phone 254.710.3437
+All students interested in applying for either a graduate editor or digital technician position in the Institute must be enrolled in the Baylor University Graduate School.
+For more information, e-mail the Institute; or phone 254.710.4642.

-Check back in February for any possible vacancies/additions for the 2022-23 academic year!
+Check back soon for any possible vacancies/additions for the 2024-25 academic year!